 Time to get practical.
 If you’re the primary birth/labour support for your partner (and most life partners are), there are some practical steps you can take to prepare for the big day.

-1. First and foremost, make sure you attend an unbiased antenatal course that is inclusive of partners and easily accessible.
-The HATCH online course includes specific content to help prepare and support partners so you can feel completely prepared.
-[LINK TO HATCH] Get talking
+First and foremost, make sure you attend an unbiased antenatal course that is inclusive of partners and easily accessible.
+The HATCH online course includes modules designed specifically to prepare for partners for labour, birth, feeding, and other postnatal challenges.

 In lots of ways labour is like a marathon.
 It’s physically, psychologically and emotionally draining and like every marathon runner – she’ll require some cheering from the side-lines to help keep her focused and positive.
 Giving her vocal encouragement and praise will go a very long way in making her feel like she’s got this – and you’re right there behind her.